List of NFL rivalries: AFC North

-Baltimore Ravens vs. Cleveland Browns

-The Browns–Ravens rivalry in the AFC North began when the Browns resumed operations 1999, after suspending operations for three seasons after the original Browns moved to Baltimore and became the Ravens.
-The rivalry between the Browns and Ravens was more directed at former Browns owner Art Modell, who orchestrated the move, than the team itself, and has, by most Ravens fans, been simply considered a divisional game.
-The rivalry has been largely one-sided, as the Ravens hold a 35–13 series lead as of the end of the 2022 season.
-The two teams have not met in the playoffs.

-Baltimore Ravens vs. Pittsburgh Steelers

-The Ravens-Steelers rivalry in the AFC North is one of the most intense in the NFL.
-The Ravens and Steelers often compete for divisional supremacy.
-They are also known for fielding tough, hard-hitting defensive squads, giving their games an extra element of physical intensity.
-The Steelers lead the series 33–25 as of the end of the 2022 season, including a 3–1 record in the playoffs.
-The two teams have combined for eight Super Bowl championships.
-CBS Sports ranked this rivalry as No. 2 of their best NFL rivalry of the 2000s.

 Cincinnati Bengals vs. Cleveland Browns

-This rivalry, often referred to as the "Battle of Ohio" started as the result of former Browns head coach and team founder Paul Brown starting the Bengals franchise after leaving the Browns.
-The colors of each team are similar, since Paul Brown chose the exact shade of orange used by the Browns for the Bengals, and the Bengals original uniforms were identical to the Browns uniforms, excluding the word "Bengals" on the helmet.
+This rivalry, often referred to as the "Battle of Ohio" started as the result of the first Browns head coach (and namesake) Paul Brown starting the Bengals franchise after being fired from the Browns.
+The colors of each team are similar since Paul Brown chose the exact shade of orange used by the Browns for the Bengals, and the Bengals' original uniforms were identical to the Browns' uniforms, excluding the word "Bengals" on the helmet.
 The rivalry reached its peak during the 1980s when both teams were vying viciously for a spot in the playoffs.
 During the 1990s the rivalry also butted heads when Brown's sons were in charge of the day-to-day operations of the Bengals.
-The Bengals lead the series 52–47 as of the end of the 2022 season.
-The two teams have not met in the playoffs.
+The Bengals lead the series 56–48 as of the 2025 season.

+Cincinnati Bengals vs. Baltimore Ravens

+The Bengals–Ravens rivalry in the AFC North began when the Ravens relocated to Baltimore.
+Since then, the rivalry heated up when longtime Ravens defensive coordinator Marvin Lewis was hired as the head coach of the Bengals.
+The Ravens lead the all-time series 32–27 as of the 2024 season.
+The Bengals won the only playoff meeting in the 2022 AFC Wild Card round.